Last Update: 2/26/2021-(updates and clarifications for NHC Competition)

 f) In the event that a cider, mead, or otherwise ineligible entry (out of state) wins BOS or any category, points will be awarded to the highest finishing beer(s) entry per the formulas above.

-g) Special points scoring for all categories in the NHC First round and Second round, and any categories containing at least 10 entries in any other sanctioned competition: there will be points awarded for 1st, 2nd, and 3rd for each of these categories.
+g) Special points scoring for all categories in the NHC competition, and any categories containing at least 10 entries in any other sanctioned competition: there will be points awarded for 1st, 2nd, and 3rd for each of these categories.
 Winning 1st will score the usual points as described in the BOS 4b section, 2nd place will receive 75% of the winner's point amount, and 3rd place will score 50% of the winner's point amount.
 Fractional points are rounded down to the nearest point.